 Individuals seeking reasonable accommodation should adhere to these provisions:

-A. Employees requiring an accommodation should contact the Office of Equal Opportunity/ADA Coordinator Executive Director of Employee Relations and submit the Employee Accommodation Request Form.
+A. Employees requiring an accommodation should contact the Office of Equal Opportunity/ADA Coordinator Executive Director of Employee Relations, Retention and Recruitment and submit the Employee Accommodation Request Form.
 Form .
-The Office of Equal Opportunity/ADA Coordinator Executive Director of Employee Relations will respond to the request within five business days.
+The Office of Equal Opportunity/ADA Coordinator Executive Director of Employee Relations, Retention and Recruitment will respond to the request within five business days.

 B. Students requiring an accommodation should contact the College's Counseling and Advising Services.
 Services.
 Students should be registered with the Counseling and Advising Services.
 Services to expedite processing of their accommodations request. request.
 Disabilities Services will respond to the request within five business days following notification by Counseling and Advising Services.